theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-3/index.md

 ---
 layout: base.njk

-title: "Kabbalah"
+# === SEO TITLE (full contextual strength) ===
+title: "Kabbalah: The Soul’s Journey After Death and the Return to the Infinite"

-description: "Part III of the Afterlife Scrolls: the soul’s return to the Source, the remembrance of its vow, the healing of the fracture, and the ascent beyond the gates of life and death."
+description: "Part III of the Afterlife Scrolls: the soul’s post-mortem ascent through the Kabbalistic worlds, the healing of the shattered vessels, remembrance of the vow, and the return to the Infinite (Ein Sof)."

-excerpt: "You climbed the Tree, from Malkhut’s dust to Keter’s crown, and tasted the soul’s ascent through divine light and shadow."
+excerpt: "You climbed the Tree, from Malkhut’s dust to Keter’s crown, tracing the soul’s ascent through divine light and shadow.
+Now the final gates open, where remembrance becomes return."

 tier: free

 pageId: "the-great-return-afterlife-season-1-kabbalah-part-3"